Assisted Living and Long-Term Care: A Primer

 Confronting age-related decline is difficult for the person experiencing them and their loved ones.
 Acknowledging that those issues may require moving to a new home is more challenging yet.
 Keep in mind that moving during the midst of a medical crisis is the greatest challenge of all.

-I see people every day who are in desperate situations – a parent has been injured and is unable to return home, a person with memory issues has gotten into a car and ended up lost for several hours, a relative has been found wandering outside in 20-degree weather.
+All to often, we see people who are in desperate situations – a parent has been injured and is unable to return home, a person with memory issues has gotten into a car and ended up lost for several hours, a relative has been found wandering outside in 20-degree weather.